-Tea, Coffee, Chocolate ceremony is a fascinating activity that they do in their cafeteria.
+The tea, Coffee, and Chocolate ceremony is a fascinating activity that they do in their cafeteria.
 Three different types of cups and saucers are kept on the table for every person.
-Along with different types of cakes and special cheesecake of the region.
-The guide explains different shapes of cups like a tall cup for hot chocolate, a broad cup for tea and a normal cup for coffee.
+Along with different types of cakes and special cheesecakes of the region.
+The guide explains different shapes of cups like a tall cup for hot chocolate, a broad cup for tea, and a normal cup for coffee.
 The ceremony begins with drinks of chocolate followed by tea and finally coffee.
 Various shapes of the pots are also explained.
-The reasons for those shaped like a saucer with a holder inbuilt for the teacup so that it can be used while lying down.
+The reason for those shaped like a saucer with a holder inbuilt for the teacup is so that it can be used while lying down.

 There was a traditional set in black and golden that was priced at more than 1800 euros.
 As we enjoyed the precious porcelain and the exquisite varieties of drinks, the guide kept telling us stories of the evolution of Meissen Porcelain.
 At times she shared some old pictures of how they used porcelain in earlier days.
 At times she quizzed us what the people in the picture were having based on the shapes of the porcelain in their hands.
 You can also have multi-course meals at the same place in porcelain tableware.

 Exclusive Porcelain Artifacts

-At the ground floor, the visitor center has a curio shop and a huge jewelry shop that showcases wearable ornaments/artifacts.
+On the ground floor, the visitor center has a curio shop and a huge jewelry shop that showcases wearable ornaments/artifacts.
 Most of us were scared to touch the pieces for they were both fragile and extremely expensive.
 There are broken pieces of porcelain filled in glass boxes creating an aesthetic form of them as well.
-There is a modern art center where new age or contemporary artists creations of porcelain are showcased.
+There is a modern art center where new-age or contemporary artists’ creations of porcelain are showcased.
 Since we were a group of Indians they enthusiastically told us about the Indian artists who have exhibited their works here.

 You need at least 2 hours for the tour of the facility properly.

-Recommend you read following travel blog posts on Germany Tourist Attractions.
+Recommend you read the following travel blog posts on Germany Tourist Attractions.